dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 The other interesting this component can do, is slightly alter its appearance depending on whether the container is running or not.
 It has a green header when it's running, and a grey header when it's not.
 It does this by simply switching the Css class depending on the status.

-We'll need to install the `classnames` package for this to work, along with its Typescript reference typings.
+We'll need to install the `classnames` package for this to work, along with its TypeScript reference typings.
 To do that, drop into the command line once more:

 `npm install --save classnames`